exoplatform/exo-documentation/docs/Configuration.rst

   |SpaceAddWallet|

-  Space wallets can be managed by one or multiple space manager.
+  Space wallets can be managed by one or multiple space managers.
 In fact, the space wallet is similar to user wallet.
 To use it, it must be activated by an admin.
 The operation is carried out by the *Admin Wallet* account.
   By default, any space member can access to the space wallet in *readonly* mode.

 Token contract